Savantford/foundry-sww-assets/README.md

-# Shadow of the Weird Wizard Modules
+# Shadow of the Weird Wizard Assets
-A repository to store Shadow of the Weird Wizard assets used by pages within Foundry VTT website.
+A repository to store Shadow of the Weird Wizard assets used by module pages within Foundry VTT website and app.